TechnicJelle/BlueMapChatMarkers/README.md

 Compatible with Paper 1.13+, just like BlueMap itself.

+You can customise the style of the markers with the `textStyle.css` file in the config directory.\
-To reload this plugin, just reload BlueMap itself with `/bluemap reload`.
+To reload it, just reload BlueMap itself with `/bluemap reload`.

 ## [Click here to download!](../../releases/latest)